entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/README.md

 ::: warning
 If you have a MacBook with an M1 chip, please see our alternative [install guides](../../tutorials/#operations).
+Entando 7 is not currently compatible with an ARM64-based architecture.
 :::

 You can set up Entando in two simple steps or install it manually to meet your specific needs.